CodheadClub/AwesomeResources/README.md

 5. [Mint](https://linuxmint.com/) - Another variant of Ubuntu, great for those familiar with Windows.
 6. [Tails](https://tails.boum.org/index.en.html) - A portable distribution that runs only in memory, for the ultimate privacy protection.
 7. [Qubes OS](https://www.qubes-os.org/intro/)
+8. [Raspberry Pi OS]("https://www.raspberrypi.org/") - For use with the range of Raspberry Pi single board computers.
+A great distribution if you're looking to get into programming (and don't mind spending a bit of money on the hardware to run it), especially involving Python or electronics (the Pis can come with GPIO pins for use with electronics).
+There are some beginner projects listed on the site but there are a lot of projects made by the Pi community.

 #### Supporting learning Linux
 1. [Ask Ubuntu](https://askubuntu.com/) - Ubuntu Q&A site.
 Part of Stack Exchange.